Survival Kit Built into a Lifejacket

 Strike Anywhere Matches in a Waterproof Container

-A good quality Striker, in this case a FireSteel 2 Scout Model made in Sweden and sold under the brand name Light My Fire.
-If my Lighter and Matches both fail I can always fallback on on the Striker.
+A good quality Striker, in this case, a FireSteel 2 Scout Model made in Sweden and sold under the brand name Light My Fire.
+If my Lighter and Matches both fail I can always fal back on the Striker.